benleane83/benleane83.github.io/blog/_posts/2026-05-18-create-azure-app.md

 - **PR preview environments** where every PR gets a unique staging URL, automatically removed on close
 - **SWA Easy Auth** that adds Entra ID or GitHub login into your app with zero auth code

 **The Azure Developer CLI (`azd`)** is the other half.
 If you haven't read my [previous post on AZD](https://benleane83.github.io/blog/2025-03-12-azd-up/), the short version: `azd up` provisions your infrastructure from Bicep and deploys your app, all in one command.
-It handles Key Vault, Application Insights, Managed Identities, and all the integrations between them.
+It handles PostgreSQL, Key Vault, Application Insights, Managed Identities, and all the integrations between them.

 Put these two together and you have the pieces of a seamless JAMstack onboarding experience.
 The missing part was a project generator that set it all up correctly from day one.